succinctlabs/sp1/book/verification/off-chain-verification.md

 ### Usage

-The verifier crate's interface is very similar to the solidity verifier's.
+`sp1-verifier`'s interface is very similar to the solidity verifier's.
 It exposes two public functions:
 [`Groth16Verifier::verify_proof`](https://docs.rs/sp1-verifier/latest/src/sp1_verifier/groth16.rs.html)
 and [`PlonkVerifier::verify_proof`](https://docs.rs/sp1-verifier/latest/src/sp1_verifier/plonk.rs.html).

-The verifier crate also contains the Groth16 and Plonk verifying keys as constants, `GROTH16_VK_BYTES` and `PLONK_VK_BYTES`.
+`sp1-verifier` also exposes the Groth16 and Plonk verifying keys as constants, `GROTH16_VK_BYTES` and `PLONK_VK_BYTES`.
 These keys correspond to the current SP1 version's official Groth16 and Plonk verifying keys, which are used for verifying proofs generated using docker or the prover network.

 First, generate your groth16/plonk proof with the SP1 SDK.
-See [here](./onchain/getting-started.md#generating-sp1-proofs-for-onchain-verification) for more information -- the verifier crate and solidity verifier expect inputs in the same format.
+See [here](./onchain/getting-started.md#generating-sp1-proofs-for-onchain-verification) for more information -- `sp1-verifier` and the solidity verifier expect inputs in the same format.

-Next, verify the proof with the verifier crate.
-The following snippet is from the verifier crate tests, which uses proofs generated from the Fibonacci example.
+Next, verify the proof with `sp1-verifier`.
+The following snippet is from the `sp1-verifier` tests, which use proofs generated from the Fibonacci example.

 ```rust,noplayground